laportag/QA-DCFP/README.md

 ### Unit Tests

 The Unit tests test the functions in the routes.py file.
 There is 99% coverage testing the entire app and 98% of the routes.py file.
+Pytest was used for the unit tests.

 ## Built With

--Flask
+-Flask \
--Python
+-Python \
 -Jenkins

 ## Versioning